11ty/11ty-website/src/docs/plugins/image-webc.md

 {% addedin "Image v3.1.0" %} Eleventy Image now provides a built-in `<eleventy-image>` WebC component for use in your Eleventy project.

 Using Eleventy Image in [WebC](/docs/languages/webc.md) offers all the same great benefits you’re used to from Eleventy Image with an intuitive declarative HTML-only developer experience.
 WebC components work in `*.webc` files.
-For similar functionality in other template formats, use the the [Liquid/Nunjucks/JavaScript shortcodes](./image-shortcodes.md) above (or even `<eleventy-image>` with the [Render plugin](/docs/plugins/render.md)).
+For similar functionality in other template formats, use the [Liquid/Nunjucks/JavaScript shortcodes](./image-shortcodes.md) above (or even `<eleventy-image>` with the [Render plugin](/docs/plugins/render.md)).

 ### Configuration